 All OM patches discussed in the book were programmed in OpenMusic.
 All OM patches illuminating the ideas and techniques of Tristan Murail employ the OMTristan library.
 The original OMTristan library was developed by Tristan Murail.
 Rozalie Hirs merged OMTristan with the original Esquisse library; the menu and object names were unified and translated into English; those characters that are forbidden or active in CommonLISP were removed from the object names.
 It was upgraded to versions 3.0 and 3.1 for use with higher versions of OM and MacOsX by Jean Bresson, and further debugged into version 3.2 by António Florença for use with the latest OpenMusic software.
 In the summer of 2016 Tristan Murail and Rozalie Hirs added some new functions to the OMTristan 3.3.
+In the Spring of 2018 Jean Bresson updated the library in order to make it compatible with the current version of OpenMusic 6.13.
 Feel free to share the updated library through this page.
 Enjoy!

 OMTristan 2.0 for Mac PPC and pre-Intel versions of OM